ocean-tracking-network/node-manager-training/README.md

 * **Presentation:** Introduction to Nodes (virtual connections available)
     * The Ocean Tracking Network's Data Centre, the Care of Animal Tracking Data, and the Database Node concept - Jon Pye
+    * Data Policies and User Agreements
+        * What your user agreement or data policy says you can and can't do w/ other folks' data in your Node
+        * The common rules across our Agreements that allow Nodes to interoperate
 * **Lightning Introductions** for attendees:
     Maximum of **Three (3)** slides describing each Node Manager's background, the community the Node serves, and how you're hosted/funded.